 Methodology: In order to identify the unhealthiest burgers in America, we compiled a list of the most caloric burgers from some of the most popular sit-down restaurants nationwide.
 The burgers with the most calories, in most cases, also have the highest total fat, saturated fat, trans fat, and sodium contents as well.
 To break ties, we chose the burger with a greater amount of saturated fat and deemed that one less healthy.
 We also only considered the top three most unhealthy burgers at each restaurant to ensure we represented a diverse range of restaurants on this list.
 No sides were considered in this ranking either.
-In the case of Uno Pizzeria & Grill, we manually subtracted the French fries side from the burger’s nutritional information because the side of fries was included in its nutritional count.
-Every burger on this list has at least 1,000 calories.

 From Bad to Absolute Worst

 Sure, you may have some mad love for this burger—we know, it looks pretty delicious—but your waistline and heart will not feel the same love your tastebuds get to experience.
 At 1,050 calories, Red Robin's MadLove Burger is one of the worst burgers you could order for your health.
 If you still need your fix of red meat, order the Keep It Simple beef burger for 530 calories and a fraction of the fat and sodium.

 IHOP's Mega Monster Cheeseburger